 Fujitsu to layoff 5'000 and transfer 4'500 employees

 For the third quarter of fiscal 2012, Fujitsu recorded extraordinary losses stemming from restructuring expenses and other charges.
-And now, the company will reduce its workforce by 5000 employees.
+And now, the company will reduce its workfore by 5000 employees.

 Fujitsu announced its new policy of redoubling efforts to enhance operational efficiency, in addition to the company-wide cost reduction activities that it is currently undertaking.
 These efforts will work to promote the company's transformation toward stronger management fundamentals as the foundation for growth.